jamiehenzy/CTGA_UNIX_HPC/3_UNIX.md

 # Part 3: Applying UNIX commands to sequencing data
 ---

 In this tutorial, you'll strengthen and expand your UNIX skills, applying them to sequencing data and information on sea cucumbers.
+Work through all parts of the tutorial, but you only need to submit the exercises, appropriately hash-commented.
 In the course data folder you'll find a directory called "untrimmed_fastq", containing files filled with reads produced from samples from sea cucumbers collected off the coast of Washington state. **Copy** these into your own student folder to work with.

 ## FASTQ files